netzero-labs/netzero-labs/docs/diagnostics/Powerwall3.md

 #### Notes

 - The UK and Australian versions of the Powerwall 3 have 3 ports for connecting solar strings (also known as Maximum Power Point Tracking or MPPT ports), while the US version has 6 ports.
 Despite the 3 MPPT ports, you will see values for 6 strings in string diagnostics.
 We believe this is because the 3-MPPT port versions actually have 6 ports under the hood, where each of the 3 ports is paralleled into two ports.
 This implementation would also explain why the 3-MPPT version has a higher maximum current per MPPT (26A vs 13A for the 6-MPPT US version).
 The Tesla One app shows incorrect data in this case, while the power values in Netzero add up to the correct total solar production.

+  To get the output of each of the 3 strings, add up the power values from the corresponding port pairs: 1+2, 3+4, and 5+6.